Beautiful yogis and yoginis,

 The future.

-The only thing that matters is to hear the presence,
+The only thing that matters is the here,

 Sensations and tingling in the belly with each breath.